Is this AST 2 Course for you?

 - Skis or splitboard with touring bindings and skins that fit.
 (Snowshoes are not permitted).

-- Ski crampons MAY be required for April courses.
+- Ski crampons MAY be required in some conditions.

 - Ski/snowboard poles